VS

 Kerb Weight 235 129

-Seat Height 840 775 mm
+Seat Height 840 775

 Brakes & Suspension

-ABS Dual-Channel ABS Yes
+ABS Dual-Channel ABS No, CBS

 Front Suspension Inverted Telescopic Hydraulic double‑telescopic fork

-Rear Brake single 260mm disc with one piston 140 mm drum brake
+Rear Brake single 260mm disc with one piston Ø 140 mm drum brake

 Rear Suspension Hydraulic Monoshock Hydraulic shock absorber